carnegie/QTG_Finder/README.md

 As a example, ```python3 QTG_Finder.py Arabidopsis_features-v3.05.txt SSQ_batch_QTL_genes.csv 'AT'```

-Users can also run the batch file 'QTG_batch_Prediction.sh' on a server.
+As an alternative, users can also run the batch file 'QTG_batch_Prediction.sh' on a server.